-LAW 393D.001 Green Rights & Warrior Lawyers ✓ Term 1 Term 2 Wood, S. Seminar 3 CREDITS
+LAW .
+393D.001 Green Rights & Warrior Lawyers Term 1 I ✓ Term 2 Wood, S. Seminar 3 CREDITS

 Around the world, citizens and lawyers are using law to vindicate the human right to live in a healthy environment and the rights of nature to exist and flourish.
-In this seminar, students explore the theory and practice of environmental rights and public interest legal advocacy through real world case studies of environmental lawyers and defenders on the front lines of struggles to protect people, species and ecosystems in Canada and beyond.
+In this seminar, students explore the theory and practice of environmental human rights, rights of nature and public interest lawyering through real world case studies of environmental lawyers and defenders on the front lines of struggles to protect people, species and ecosystems in Canada and beyond.
 The seminar uses a variety of learning materials including documentary films, video interviews, live guest appearances, biographies, news media, case law, legislation, government documents, non-governmental reports and academic literature.
-Students facilitate class discussion, research a real "Warrior Lawyer," write a blog post or give a class presentation, and complete a research project applying lessons from the theory and practice of environmental rights to a current environmental law issue.
+Students facilitate class discussion on a specific date and topic, write a blog post on a real "Warrior Lawyer" and complete a research project applying lessons from the theory and practice of environmental rights to a current environmental law issue.